Phoenix Criminal Defense Attorney

 - Your driver’s license or ID

 - Any records of prior arrests or convictions

 Being involved in the criminal justice system can be very scary for the average person.
 Finding a criminal defense attorney that you trust and then arming him or her with as much information about your case as possible is the best thing you can do to make your case go smoothly.

 Make Your First Call be to Blumberg & Associates after a Phoenix Arrest

 Before you phone your family or talk to the police, make your first call be to an experienced and successful criminal defense attorney who can advise you of your rights and immediately take charge to help you get the best result after an arrest for any misdemeanor or felony offense.
-Call Phoenix criminal defense attorney Blumberg & Associates for advice and representation from a Board-Certified Specialist in criminal law who has helped thousands of clients in situations like yours.
+In Arizona, call Blumberg & Associates in Phoenix for advice and representation from a Board-Certified Specialist in criminal law who has helped thousands of clients in situations like yours.
 Call 602-277-6180, or contact us online.